Mjolner-ServiceNow/mimisbrunnr.dk/_docs/integration-app/tutorial-jira.md

 In this guide we will show you how you can use Integration App to setup a bi-directional integration with Atlassian Jira.

 We will keep this guide simple and only focus on Incident integration.
-This guide should however stil provide you with the knowledge you need to be able to easily expand this to task types etc.
+This guide should however still provide you with the knowledge you need to be able to easily expand this to task types etc.

 ## Create a user in Atlassian Jira